samdoran/rsync-time-machine/README.md

 The  `$SOURCE` and `$DESTINATION` variables could be defined as `$1` and `$2`, respectively, if you want to pass in those parameters each time.
 This could be used to create backups of different sources to different destinations or a remote host without having to create duplicate copies of `rsync-time-machine.sh`.

+Define files you want excluded from the backups in $SOURCE/.rsync/exclusions with one exclusion pattern per line.

 ### What it does

 Snapshot folders are created in `$DESTINATION/$DATE_FORMAT` according to the time the snapshot was created.
 A symlink to the most recent snapshot is created at `$DESTINATION/Latest`.
 The `--link-dest` parameter of `rsync` is used so that only files that have changed since the last snapshot are copied, keeping the snapshot sizes small.